jaylordlagud2022/TestWork678954/README.md

 ### 1. Clone the Repository or Copy the Files

-- Clone or copy the project files into your WordPress theme directory, preferably inside a child theme.
+- Clone or copy the project files into your WordPress theme directory
-- Ensure that the theme you are using is based on the Storefront theme (or any other theme you prefer) for compatibility.
+-
 ### 2. Install WordPress

 If you haven't already installed WordPress, you can follow the official instructions to do so: https://wordpress.org/support/article/how-to-install-wordpress/